hlassiege/eventuallycoding/content/articles/en/2023/02/measuring-everything.md

 For all the small refactorings around testability or readability, Peer review validation is a sufficient validation mechanism in many cases.

 I will also exclude the case of startups in seed.
-I went through this stage.
+We went through this stage.
 Intuition plays a huge role.
 The code base is small, the product is still simple enough to understand it as a whole.
 At this stage, it either works or it doesn't, and in any case, speed of execution is essential and, as we will see later, to have sufficient maturity on the data, there is a significative investment to be made.

 But, as soon as :
 - the impacts on the code base start to be significant, often when the product team exceeds a certain size (>20?)